Hradkafeira/straycat/README.rst

 Usage
 *****

-Automatic Text preprocessing with single line of code
+Automate text preprocessing with single line of code
 *****************************************************
 ::